stefanjudis/pwt-workshop/lessons/02-writing-tests/01-locators-and-actionability.md

 - ...

 > **Note**
-> To find the best action `codegen` is an invaluable tool here, too!
+> To find the best action, `codegen` is an invaluable tool here, too!

 The most important concept when it comes to PWT is that actions [auto-wait](https://playwright.dev/docs/actionability).
 A `click` isn't only a `click`.

-`await locator.click()` waits until the element is actionable:
+`await locator.click()` waits until the element is [actionable](https://playwright.dev/docs/actionability):

 - the matching element is attached to the DOM
 - the matching element is visible
-- the matching element is stable, as in not animating
+- the matching element is stable (not animating)
 - the matching element is able to receive events (not obscured by other elements)
 - the matching element is enabled (no `disabled attribute)